DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 cp -r teacher-services-cloud/new_service/. teacher-pay-calculator
 ```

+Note that this will clobber your `.gitignore`, `.tool-versions` and
+`Makefile` (if you have one).
+Check `git diff` to make sure you're not
+losing information.
+If your repository already contains a Makefile,
+consider renaming the generated makefile to `tsc.mk` - once copied, you
+can run the following tasks using `make -f tsc.mk` instead of bare
+`make`.

 ### Tailor the code
 The code covers most common use cases, but it may be necessary to amend it.
 Examples:
-- By default the code deploys a postgres database, but the service may not need it
+-   By default the code deploys a postgres database, but the service may
+    not need it
 -   The only environment configurations are development and production.
     The service may need more or use different names.
 -   The web application uses `/healthcheck` as health probe.
-It can be changed to another path or disabled by passing `null`.
+It can be
+    changed to another path or disabled by passing `null`.
+If you don't
+    have a healthcheck endpoint and don't configure or disable this,
+    deployments will fail.
+(See "FAQ" at the bottom of this document).

 ## Deploy new service
-In the service repository, runs the Makefile commands.
+In the service repository, run these commands.

 ### Login to Azure
 Raise a [PIM request](https://technical-guidance.education.gov.uk/infrastructure/hosting/azure-cip/#privileged-identity-management-pim-requests) to either: